How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 Generally, shopping in Mexico is much cheaper than shopping in other tourist destinations such as the U.S. or Europe.

-Shopping for clothes in Mexico in particular is quite cheap.
+Shopping for clothes in malls and street vendors in Mexico is quite cheap.

 Most malls, department stores, and grocery stores accept credit cards, while smaller “mom-and-pop” shops, souvenir stands, or roadside food trucks might be cash only.

-If you plan to do a minimal amount of shopping during your vacation, allocating a budget of $100 USD for a week is ideal.
+If you plan to do minimal shopping during your vacation, allocating a budget of 100 USD for a week is ideal.

 Cost of Transportation